 It was interesting to watch developments in the political climate last month in tandem with the progress of the Mesoamerican caravan — or "caravan of hope" as it is coming to be dubbed.
 It is being touted as a national emergency in the US, where the most important political election in two years will take place in a few days.
 Threats of cutting aid to Guatemala and Honduras were made.
 Border security is being increased massively and the Mexico-US border may even be closed when the caravan arrives at that border.

-Learn more about the Afar people.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Learn more about the Afar people.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!